walaj/VariantBam/README.md

   -g, --region                         Regions (e.g. myvcf.vcf or WG for whole genome) or newline seperated subsequence file.
 Applied in same order as -r for multiple
   -G, --exclude-region                 Same as -g, but for region where satisfying a rule EXCLUDES this read.
 Applied in same order as -r for multiple
-  -l, --linked-region                  Same as -g, but turns on mate-linking -L, --linked-exclue-region           Same as -l, but for mate-linked region where satisfying this rule EXCLUDES this read.
+  -l, --linked-region                  Same as -g, but turns on mate-linking -L, --linked-exclude-region           Same as -l, but for mate-linked region where satisfying this rule EXCLUDES this read.
   -r, --rules                          Script for the rules.
 If specified multiple times, will be applied in same order as -g -k, --proc-regions-file              Samtools-style region string (e.g. 1:1,000,000-2,000,000) or BED file of regions to proess reads from
   -P, --region-pad                     Apply a padding to each region supplied to variantBam with the -l, -L, -g or -G flags